This page provides troubleshooting steps in case you can't get the free brain games on this site to load.

 To install the player, click the Download Now button on the Adobe site and follow their instructions.

-F5 (Refresh).
+F5 (Refresh the Page).
 Press the F5 key on your keyboard to refresh the game page.
 This sometimes clears the problem.

 Note: On some computers you have to hold down the function key (fn) and press F5 to refresh.
 On Apple/Mac computers, it's CMD+R (Apple+R) to refresh, I think.

-Wait a bit.
-Some glitches are temporary and will resolve themselves.
+Just wait a bit.
+It might seem silly, but some glitches are temporary and resolve themselves.
 All you might need to do is wait awhile, then try the game again.